Child Welfare Social Work Guide [Careers, Education & Salaries]

 Earn Your Master’s in Social Work Online at CWRU

-In as few as two and a half years, you can prepare for social work leadership by earning your Master of Social Work online from Case Western Reserve University’s top-ranked school of social work.1
+In as few as a year and a half, you can prepare for social work leadership by earning your Master of Social Work online from Case Western Reserve University’s school of social work.

 - No GRE requirement